vivaria/tja2fumen/README.md

 ----

 > [!IMPORTANT]
 > tja2fumen is a tool designed for ***mod developers***.
-It allows developers to work with Taiko's official binary file format (`.bin`).
+It allows developers to import TJA charts into official games using Taiko's binary file format (`.bin`).
 If you are not a mod developer, and you simply want to play TJAs on Taiko no Tatsujin PC, please install and run [TakoTako](https://github.com/fluto/takotako).

 > [!NOTE]
 > TakoTako 3.2.0 includes an older, flawed tool called `tja2bin.exe`.
 If you have downloaded TakoTako 3.2.0, you should replace the old `tja2bin.exe` with the new `tja2fumen.exe`.
 This will ensure that your TJAs get converted accurately.